SimeonAT/new-site/src/content/blog/backup-repos-gitea-docker/index.md

 draft: false
 ---

+## Introduction

 I previously wrote a [blog post]((https://simeonat.github.io/blog/git-python-scripts/)) where I discussed how I wrote Python scripts to *automate* the process of backing up my repositories in my self-hosted [Gitea](https://github.com/go-gitea/gitea) Docker instance.
-Although it was cool that I wrote such Python scripts, I got feedback that there must a significantly easier way to avoid the annoying `The Git data underlying repository cannot be read` error message every time I update my Gitea Docker instance.
+Although people said it was cool that I wrote such Python scripts, I got feedback that there must exist a significantly easier way to avoid the annoying `The Git data underlying repository cannot be read` error message every time I update my Gitea Docker instance.

 <figure>